DragoshCraciun/bash_config/README.md

-Save "git-completion.bash" in your home directory.
+Save "git-completion.bash" in your home directory.<br>
-Save "git-prompt.sh" in your home directory.
+Save "git-prompt.sh" in your home directory. </br>
-Save ".bashrc" in your home directory.
+Save ".bashrc" in your home directory.</br>